chebert/schemeish/README.md

 ## BUNDLE

-Bundles are closure objects which provide an interface for other closures.
+Bundles are closure objects which provide an object-oriented style interface.
 See documentation of `BUNDLE`.

 ## DEFINE-STRUCT

 Define-struct provides a syntax for creating records.
 See documentation of `DEFINE-STRUCT`.
+The underlying type is a CLOS object, but this is subject to change.

 ## PACKAGE-UTILS